Rehome a farm cat

 A suitable home for a farm cat

-Despite the name, you don't need to have a farm or riding stables to rehome one of these cats.
+You don't need to have a farm or riding stables to rehome one of these cats.
 We're looking for homes of all different types of homes to match the variety of different cats we have.
-You may have a farm, stables or outbuilding but equally for some cats access to a cosy shed in your garden may be just what they need.
+You may have stables or an outbuilding or a cosy garden shed which may be just what they need.

 Daily food and water provided